An Anonymous Couple

 Our Story for friendsfirst

-The couple in this story asked for their names not to be used and for the location to be vague – the woman is an Anglican priest in the Midlands and the man a research scientist who lived 90 miles from her home.
+The couple in this story asked for their names not to be used and for the location to be vague – the woman is a mature Anglican priest in the Midlands and the mature Christian man a research scientist who lived 90 miles from her home.
 At the time of meeting the woman was 45 and the man almost 50.

 The woman tells the story though they both agreed this account.

 Our story begins in June 2005 when I joined friendsfirst on an offer before the end of May and received my first set of profiles.
-I think there were 8 men, all within the age range and Midlands but I could see at once that there was only one with whom I would have any interests in common.
+I was looking for a mature christian man and I think there were 8, all within the age range and Midlands but I could see at once that there was only one mature Christian man with whom I would have any interests in common.
 Indeed his profile jumped out at me and so I sent a cautious introductory email including my profile as I guessed that he would not have yet seen it.
 Having explored relationships through another agency over the internet in the previous 2 years I had a little experience of the process.

 This was a very special afternoon and evening as we relaxed and chatted together and was a memory I treasured as we then went on our separate summer holidays.
 4 weeks later was our 3rd meeting at the same railway station but this time it was wet so we did less walking but lots of talking.
 I took a photo of him which then remained by my bedside in the coming months.